Sequence Model Imitation Learning with Unobserved Contexts: A Moment-Matching Solution to the Latching Effect

 In short, by solving an on-policy moment-matching problem over policies that have access to history, we have strong guarantees of matching expert performance on asymptotically realizable problems.
 We re-iterate that we have no such guarantees for off-policy algorithms.
 We also note that our causal bandit problem satisfies these assumptions, providing theoretical justification for our results. \begin{corollary} There exists a singleton observable moment class such that the Causal Bandit Problem satisfies Asymptotic Realizability, implying that the iterates produced by an on-policy moment matching algorithm will achieve AVE. \end{corollary}

 Putting it all together, for asymptotically realizable problems, on-policy imitation learning algorithms have stronger guarantees than their off-policy counterparts with respect to asymptotic value equivalence.
 If a contextual MDP satisfies these conditions (like with our Causal Bandit Problem), the preceding results apply.
 We see that our theory matches our experiments: on-policy algorithms appear to work on all identifiable instances of the causal bandit problems, while off-policy algorithms have much weaker performance.
-We now turn our attention to another CMDP that satisfies our assumptions to further validate our theory empirically.
+We now turn our attention to more complex CMDPs that satisfy our assumptions to further validate our theory empirically.